tiffany352/godot-starlight/README.md

 low performance cost.
 It's an alternative to using a skybox, and also may be relevant to anyone making a space game.

+Check out the demo in your web browser: https://tiffnix.com/starlight-demo/

 # Features

 - Stars are rendered positionally in 3D, allowing you to fly around and